bevchou/bevchou.github.io/_posts/2018-10-28-packet-sniffing-a-google-home.md

 ![]({{ site.baseurl }}/assets/und-networks/packetsniff-a-response-mdns-packet.png)

-Anyways, it seems like Google other streaming products like Chromecast also use mDNS in the same way, and probably several other smart devices function this way.
+Anyways, it seems like Google other streaming products like Chromecast also use mDNS in the same way, and probably several other smart or networked devices function this way.

 ### Conclusions

 Besides the packet sniffing, I'm not a fan of it as a product.
 The voice interface wasn't a smooth experience and I didn't find it helpful.
 It didn't introduce enough convenience in my life and the sound quality (as a speaker) is pretty bad.
-And besides all those things, I'm still convinced it's constantly listening to me and saving my data even if I can't prove what's in the TCP packets.
+And besides all those things, I'm still convinced it's constantly listening and saving my data even if I can't prove what's in the TCP packets.
 And we shouldn't forget that they can change the software unbeknownst to all of us at any point in time.
 I'm not sure if it's really that big of a step to avoid using Google's smart home devices because they probably know enough about me from my usage of all their products.
 In any case, I feel better with the Google Home unplugged.

 ### Links for Reference